dgpv/spark-bitcoin-transaction-example/README.md

 code, and thus I consider my self-study of the topic successful.

-The code and approaches used in it need better description and explanation, but I cannot decicate time to do this right now, so I'm just releasing it as it is.
+The code and approaches used in it need better description and explanation, but I cannot dedicate time to do this right now, so I'm just releasing it as it is.

 I hope that this might be useful to someone, even in this 'raw' state, without an accompanying detailed explanation.